Skip to main content

 What do I need to file a private criminal complaint?

-The District Attorney’s Private Criminal Complaint Unit is by APPOINTMENT ONLY.
-To schedule an appointment, call 215-686-9863.
 Complainant MUST have accused’s full name and address and police report number (DC#).
-The Private Criminal Complaint (PCC) Unit has the same burden of proof as the police, so the complainant must be a witness or have a witness to the crime.
+The accused must be 18 years of age or older.
+The Private Criminal Complaint Unit has the same burden of proof as the police, so the complainant must be a witness or have a witness to the crime.

 What will happen after I go to the Private Criminal Complaint Unit?